 Tables inside this airy space face out on to the Sydney Harbour and city-skyline for a view that will never get boring.

 As you can imagine, the price tag on a dinner with a view like that does not come cheap, so make sure you top up your credit card.

 SEE IT ALL LIGHT UP | VIVID SYDNEY

 If you are in Sydney during winter then you will be lucky enough that you get to see The Opera House during Vivid.
 Vivid is an amazing light festival that is held once a year.
-Throughout the city, there are buildings lit up with colorful projects.
-It is a stunning sight to see and truly worth traveling to Sydney for.
+Throughout the city, there are buildings lit up with colourful projects.
+It is a stunning sight to see and truly worth travelling to Sydney for.
 This festival is held in May-June.

 PLANNING TO GO TO AUSTRALIA?
 THEN CHECK OUT SOME MORE TRAVEL TIPS HERE:

 Thank You Guys For Reading <3

 If you enjoyed this post, please SHARE it for me!